AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 all the dead, 7 but as it has been said: \"The Lord will come and all his saints with him.
 Then the world will see the Lord coming on the clouds of the sky.\"[^504]

+# Appendix E. The Nicene Creed. {#appendix-e.-the-nicene-creed. .unnumbered}

+The Nicene Creed is here provided as found in Philip Schaff's Creeds of Christendom Volume I.[^505]

+We believe in one God, the Father Almighty, Maker of all things visible and invisible.

+And in one Lord Jesus Christ, the Son of God, begotten of the Father
+\[the only-begotten; that is, of the essence of the Father, God of God\], Light of Light, very God of very God, begotten, not made, being of one substance (homoousion) with the Father; by whom all things were made \[both in heaven and on earth\]; who for us men, and for our salvation, came down and was incarnate and was made man; he suffered, and the third day he rose again, ascended into heaven; from thence he shall come to judge the quick and the dead.

+And in the Holy Ghost.

 # Appendix Y. What Has Changed? {#appendix-y.-what-has-changed .unnumbered}